What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

 There is a view that a complete rupture of the AC joint results in little lasting disability; whereas a partial rupture may be more disabling over the long term.
-By extension of this, surgical repair of an AC rupture may cause the bone ends of the AC joint, which were well apart, to be more approximated, such that they may grind against each other, due to the ligaments being too lax.
+By extension of this, surgical repair of an AC rupture may cause the bone ends of the AC joint, which were well apart, to be too close, such that they may grind against each other, because of the ligaments being too lax.
 My answer to this line of reasoning is this: "Do a good repair job in the first place and make it timely!"

-Perhaps the medics have seen so many of these injuries that there is no longer a sense of alarm when a fresh case is presented.
+Perhaps the medics have seen so many of these injuries that there is no longer a sense of concern or urgency.